Skip to content

 The monument stands 169 metres tall and is dedicated to George Washington, the first President of the United States.
 The structure is made of granite and marble and holds the record for the world’s tallest predominantly stone structure and the world’s tallest obelisk.

-Visiting the National Mall and Washington Monument is one of the most iconic and historical things to do in Washington, D.C.
+Visiting the National Mall and Washington Monument is one of the most iconic and historical things in Washington, D.C.

 2: Smithsonian Institution

 The Smithsonian is the world’s largest museum and research complex.
-The institution was founded in 1846 and encompasses 19 museums, 9 research centres, 21 libraries, and a zoo.
+Founded in 1846, it encompasses 19 museums, 9 research centres, 21 libraries, and a zoo.

-If you’re interested in wandering the halls of the largest museum collection worldwide, touring the Smithsonian’s many attractions is one of the most interesting things to do in Washington, D.C.
+If you’re interested in wandering the halls of the most extensive museum collection worldwide, touring the Smithsonian’s many attractions is one of the most exciting things to do in Washington, D.C.

 Things to do in Washington, D.C. - Lincoln Memorial